Eduporium Listed by qilin Ransomware Group

 - Cover the household with DoxxScan family protection that extends to your children’s gaming accounts, which often chain back to the same addresses and parent emails now at risk.

-- Let remediation specialists handle takedown requests for any personal information already appearing on data-broker or doxxing sites that surfaced from this breach.
+- Let remediation specialists handle takedown requests for any personal information already appearing on data-broker or doxxing sites that surfaced from this claimed breach.

 The incident shows how quickly an education vendor’s security failure can reach your front door.
 Taking concrete steps now limits how far criminals can travel down the identity chain created by this and future leaks.
-DoxxScan by GalaxyWarden delivers continuous monitoring across more than 15.4 billion breach records and over 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, hands-on remediation by specialists, and full household coverage that includes your children’s gaming accounts.
+DoxxScan by GalaxyWarden delivers continuous monitoring across more than 13.1 billion+ breach records and over 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, hands-on remediation by specialists, and full household coverage that includes your children’s gaming accounts.
 Start protecting what matters before the next breach appears on another leak site.